timestep/tic-tac-toe/lesson_one.md

 You have or can do the full codeacadmey/code school online course.

 ## Objectives
+Introduce the Application we will be spending the course building.

+Rebuilding Tic-Tac-Toe (X and O).

 At the end of this lesson, we expect the students to have been able to create basic buttons that represent user input and selections.